 First, Roman Paris was organised according to the cardo maximus.

-This was the name the Romans gave to a model of city planning that was applied in towns in Italy.
-In turn the Romans borrowed it from the Greeks.
+This was the name the Romans gave to a city planning model applied in towns in Italy.
+In turn, the Romans borrowed it from the Greeks.

-That street was crossed in the middle by a less-important east-west axis called decumanus maximus that served as a secondary main street.
+That street was crossed in the middle by a less-important east-west axis called Decumanus Maximus which served as a secondary main street.

-In Lutetia, the grid plan adapted to the local topography, and so the cardo maximus climbed the Sainte-Geneviève hill where the Panthéon now stands.
+The grid plan adapted to the local topography in Lutetia, so the cardo maximus climbed the Sainte-Geneviève hill where the Panthéon now stands.

 The fact that the hill rose 23 metres above the river meant that flooding could not reach the buildings.